amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Pickett & Eckel (US)

 ***Pickett 101-C Dial Rule***—The Pickett 101-C is a low-end circular rule.
 The body is a cheap, thin aluminium disc.
 Being a rather small disc, there are only two $LL_n$ scales, but the ranges are unusual: $LL_1 ∈ [1.15, 4.0]$ and $LL_2 ∈ [4, 10^6]$.
-And like many other low-end circular rules of the time, this slide rule has the fraction scale.
-Indeed, the Pickett 101-C is a miniature version of the Gilson Binary.
-See the full description in the Gilson Binary subsection, above.
+And like many other low-end, American circular rules of its era, this slide rule has the fraction scale.
+Indeed, the Pickett 101-C is essentially a miniature version of the Gilson Binary, but with two $LL_n$ scales.

 ![Pickett 101-C](./figures/SlideRules/Pickett101C/front.jpg)